coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ..
 TODO : selector is not a syntax entry

-.. cmdv:: @selector: Check @term.
+.. cmdv:: @selector: Check @term

 specifies on which subgoal to perform typing
 (see Section :ref:`invocation-of-tactics`).

 ..
 TODO : convtactic is not a syntax entry

-.. cmd:: Eval @convtactic in @term.
+.. cmd:: Eval @convtactic in @term

 This command performs the specified reduction on :n:`@term`, and displays the resulting term with its type.
 The term to be reduced may depend on